Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Ignoring your payments may seem like an easy way out, but student loan default can have extreme consequences.
 If you’re struggling with student loan payments or are already in default, there are ways to recover.
 For instance, you could consolidate defaulted student loans.
 Refinancing defaulted student loans may also be an option.
 This guide will help you figure out your best option.

 What Is Student Loan Default?

-When you first miss a payment, your loan becomes delinquent .
+Federal student loans are considered delinquent once you miss a student loan payment.
 After 90 days of delinquency, your loan servicer can report the missed payments to the three major credit bureaus.
 Generally, after 270 days of nonpayment, your loan will go into default.